 Tips to make it last

 •Humidity is the enemy; keep it dry!
-Store your goodies individually in the air-tight plastic baggie included with your chain necklace.
+Store your goodies individually in the air-tight plastic baggie or the box included with your jewelry.

 •Avoid rough wear to slow down the natural process of “wear and tear”.

-•Perfume, hairspray & other types of lotion may contain harsh chemicals that can tarnish your jewelry overtime.
+•Put on your jewelry last.
+Perfume, hairspray, hand sanitizers & other types of lotion contain harsh chemicals that can tarnish your jewelry overtime.

-•For extra care, gently wipe each piece of jewelry clean of any products and skin oils with a soft jewelry polishing cloth.
+•For extra care, gently wipe each piece of jewelry clean of any products and skin oils with a soft dry towel.

 •Never use abrasive products to clean your jewelry.
-They can damage gold plating irreparably.
+They can damage irreparably.